 - Verbal delusion arises when words do not correspond to reality

-- Sleep is a wave of thought about nothingness.
+- Dreamless sleep is a wave of thought about nothingness.

 - Memory is when perceived objects are not forgotten, but come back to consciousness.

 - They are controlled by means of practice and non-attachment